 Immature, pinhead-size ticks called “nymphs" are responsible for approximately 98 percent of all tick bites.
 Nymph activity — and the transmission of tick-related diseases such as Lyme disease — tends to peak from May through July.1

 It may seem as though ticks drop down from tree branches, because they're often found hidden in hair.
 However, they actually start closer to the ground.
-Favorite hiding spots include naturalized or unmown areas with weeds and tall grasses, especially when they're humid and shady.
+Favorite hiding spots include naturalized or unmown areas with weeds and tall grasses (such as tall fescue), especially when they're humid and shady.
 When lawns are nearby, ticks move into mowed areas, too.
 However, more than 80 percent stay in the lawn's outer 9 feet.
 Low-lying ground covers and low-hanging shrubs in gardens or foundation plantings are also prime spots for ticks.

 Ticks typically move onto humans or animals that brush against grasses or weeds when passing by.
 Then ticks climb upward and find a spot to bite and feed.
 An estimated 75 percent of tick bites occur from ticks picked up during normal home activities such as gardening, backyard play or entertaining.1